Chingsez/BigData_Final/Writeup for bigdata project.md

 Data source: <a href="https://www.kaggle.com/hacker-news/hacker-news" target="_blank">Hacker News</a>

-The dataset contains data from 2006 to now, including all the articles and comments information from `Hacker News`. `Hacker News` is a social news website focusing on computer science and entrepreneurship.
+The dataset contains data from 2006 to 2015, including all the articles and comments information from `Hacker News`. `Hacker News` is a social news website focusing on computer science and entrepreneurship.
 It is run by Paul Graham's investment fund and startup incubator, Y Combinator. ***stories*** and ***comments*** are 2 separate datasets each contains certain information about Hacker News website's articles and comments.
-Inspired by the gaggle website, we want to analyze whether Hacker News is  tend to be dominated by a very small fraction of users, is it biased towards Y Combinator and also predict stories' score using certain features.
+Inspired by the kaggle website, we want to analyze whether Hacker News is tend to be dominated by a very small fraction of users, the overall user behavior, eg: the most active hours in submitting the story and whether there is a bias towards Y Combinatoralso, ect.
+We also predict stories' score by using certain features.